 River Sections of Washington State

 We did not make this list to start an argument.
 If anyone has information which we could use to change the listing here please provide it.
-Proceed with caution.
+When rafting in Washington, proceed with caution.
 It is with great hesitation that this list was made; it is only as a result of the endless inquiries we get on the subject.
 It appears that it is too late to turn back the clock and take the concept of "class" out of the eye of the inexperienced, who often do not realize the purpose and definition of the classification scale.
 Higher classification does not make a river more fun, it only makes it more difficult and more dangerous.
 This key fact, as we can only speculate, could probably have saved the lives of many novice paddlers who went on the "wrong" river.
 In 2015, in Colorado alone, 14 commercial rafting deaths were reported.
 In Washington State we have seen drownings on Class 3 whitewater on a consistent basis, as well as accidents involving wood and cold water immersion.
 Dangers on whitewater rivers are difficult to ascertain through experience coupled with statistical analysis; it is only true to say that every time you go out on the river you are putting yourself at risk.
 While the risk you are in is always relative, it is always there, it is unavoidable, it is an inherent part of the activity, and for some it is a source of joy.

 We cannot speculate as to your values and reasoning as to why you want to spend time on water, but we can empathize.
 Each of us has a personal relationship with nature, and for many, it seems that whitewater epitomizes this relationship and offers us the most direct connection with it that we can find.
 It is not without peril that humanity has navigated waterways.
 Human beings have been dying on water since the beginning of our existence as a species, and we will continue to do so as long as the opportunity exists.
 There appears to be something about moving water that allures us, or perhaps it brings us to a place inaccessible in our daily lives.
 It is a grave mistake to believe that the pleasure that comes with running whitewater can be had without risking our life.
 Perhaps that danger is perfectly relative to the joy; who's to know?
 But while the joy may be fleeting and unpredictable, the danger is always there.